gerfalcon/gerfalcon/README.md

   <summary><h2>🗣️ Meetups & Workshops ⏬</h2></summary>

 #### 2024.03.05 [TECHTALK: Get Big, Get Fast: Flutter at Large Scale](https://www.linkedin.com/events/talabattechtalk-theflutterediti7167871383404843008/comments/)
-I co-organized the first Flutter edition talabat TECHTALK meetup in Cairo, Egypt, with over 50+ participants, where I shared the story of the biggest POC we ever built using Flutter, which proved that Flutter could offer a good experience for the **24 million visitors** of the [World Expo 2020 Dubai](https://www.expo2020dubai.com/) and ensured that we could build our future on top of it.
+I attended as a speaker at the Flutter edition talabat TECHTALK meetup in Cairo, Egypt, with over 50+ participants, where I shared the story of the biggest POC we ever built using Flutter, which proved that Flutter could offer a good experience for the **24 million visitors** of the [World Expo 2020 Dubai](https://www.expo2020dubai.com/) and ensured that we could build our future on top of it.
 Besides that, I was also one of the panelists of a live Q&A, AKA Fishbowl, where we answered over 40+ questions related to Flutter from the participants.

 - [Video recording](https://youtu.be/htdlYqYs9sg?si=LQtkmdwYZpPD2Mdb)
 - [Slides (Speaker Deck)](https://speakerdeck.com/gerfalcon/flutter-at-world-expo-2020-dubai-talabat-tech-talk-flutter-edition-cairo-egypt)